I Saw Berlin On The Strawberry Creek

 I see a strong consensus on the Right that today it’s the Left that is violent and autocratic (and anti-Semitic).
 To certain extent it’s true, and I’m not going to defend Antifa, BLM and their likes.
 However, the Right is not what it’s used to be three years ago either.
 How quickly we forget that our President, a Republican, nominally at least, encouraged violence at his own rallies.
 It is him who brought altRight into the American mainstream and it is him who quite likely wanted to replace traditional American conservatism with European-style nationalism.

 Twenty years ago a good friend of mine traveled to Germany for a conference.
-He shaved his head (because he was mostly bold) and wore a black leather jacket (because why not?).
+He shaved his head (because he was mostly bald) and wore a black leather jacket (because why not?).
 In San Francisco he looked entirely inconspicuous, but in Berlin people got nervous — at least until they caught site of his black girlfriend.

 A few years later my husband took his band to Europe.
 They played and stayed in squats and came back with wild stories.
 Turns out, every squat in Europe has the graphic of the stick figure throwing swastika in a garbage can and the inhabitants trade tales of street fights with neoNazis.
 The honorable tradition of Nazi-commie street brawls, a common occurrence in post WWI Germany, were apparently revived at some point in the 80’s and had been going strong since.